 After sophomore year, all Oxford students move to Emory's Atlanta campus to complete their bachelor's degrees.
 Oxford students enjoy the benefit of small class sizes, close relationships with their faculty and fellow students, and the unique advantages of a small college campus.

 With its intensive focus on the liberal arts, Oxford students leave able to synthesize complex issues from many perspectives.
 Emory's two undergraduate campuses are held to the same academic and curricular standards.
 Oxford's faculty includes national experts on the most-effective teaching methods, and students have regular, meaningful contact with their professors in and out of the classroom.

-One of the signatures of Oxford's curriculum is experiential learning, which incorporates opportunities to combine classroom study with hands-on experiences.
+With 95% of classes being 30 students or less, Oxford faculty will know who you are and always available to support and connect with you.
+Another signature of Oxford's curriculum is experiential learning, which incorporates opportunities to combine classroom study with hands-on experiences.
 There's plenty of room here for students to discover, grow, and develop several academic proficiencies before declaring a major.

 A Close-Knit Community

 With 80 recognized student organizations, Oxford students are encourage to step up to leadership positions as soon as they arrive.
 There are many ways to get involved, from serving in Student Government Association

 , to acting as a Resident Assistant, or participating in Oxford Service Corps

 , to taking the lead in arts performances or as a starter on an varsity athletic team.
 Students are able to spread their wings, try new things, and pursue their own interests right from the start.